 If you have been used to a Macbook keyboard, the iPad’s keyboard will feel right at home.
 You can also opt for keyboards with a touchpad such as the ones from Logitech for the iPad 9th Generation.
-But, from our experience, first-party solutions work better.
-But, if you really need a touchpad, go for it.
+But, from my experience, first-party solutions work better.
+But if you really need a touchpad, go for it.

 Stylus (Apple Pencil 1)